giacomorebonato/itpub.ie/src/pages/2018-12-08-life-balance/index.md

 ---
 author: Jack
-title: Work life balance in IT
+title: Work-life balance in IT
 date: "2018-12-08T17:38:58.475Z"
 ---